FixelAlgorithmsTeam/fixel/_posts/2018-07-21-fixel-fft-wizard-1-ps.md

 We hope you enjoy it and find it useful in your work flow.
 If you do, we'll be happy if you share your cases with us.

+{% include note.html content="We have launched an updated version - [Fixel FFT Wizard 2][80].
+If you have Photoshop CC 2018 and above, you're advised to use it." %}

 <!--
 <figure>
 ![test](https://i.imgur.com/mcnGYL4.png){:class="center-img"}